 How to Get Insurance to Pay for Roof Decking?

-A roof deck can add tremendous value and curb appeal to your home but can also be quite costly.
+A roof deck can add tremendous value and curb appeal to your home but can be costly.
 Fortunately, in some cases, you may be able to get your insurance company to pay for all or part of the cost.
 Here are some tips on how to get insurance to pay for roof decking.

 Roof Decking